 Is a Business Degree Worth It or Worthless?

-You’ve always liked the sharp, fast-paced look of the business world and can see yourself loving it.
 But you’re not sure which job title suits you best.
 If you’ve looked into Business degrees, you may have gotten some mixed signals on whether or not they are worthwhile.
 Is a business degree worth it?
-Is the degree too broadly focused?
+Is a business degree too broadly focused?
 Will it lead you to where you want to go?
 Will it keep your options open?

 These questions occur to plenty of potential students and are worth getting some answers on.
 Obviously, no one knows how valuable a major will be to you personally—but plenty of professionals who earned their degree in Business have something to say about what it did (or didn’t) do for their careers.
 Hear what industry statistics and Business majors of years prior have to say about the value of the degree, and you’ll be better equipped to decide if it’s the right choice for you.

-“Majoring in Business exposed me to many different disciplines,” says Jeffrey Hensel of North Coast Financial, INC .
 “It gave me the ability to pursue a vast amount of different careers.
 A basic knowledge of accounting, finance, economics, marketing and management in addition to a business-related specialization is a huge asset for any individual in the job market.”

 The versatility of a Business degree

-“One of the best things you can do is pick a major like Business,” Fitzgerald says.
+“As a result of these skills, I now am in the one percent of income earners.”
+Fitzgerald says.
 “This major will give you the skills to take your career in any direction, whether it's technology, finance, entrepreneurship or marketing.
 You have options.”

 Versatility remains one of the key draws for a business degree—every organization has financial obligations to manage and decisions to make, even if they’re not the stereotypical, buttoned-up, Fortune 500 workplace that may spring to mind when speaking of business.

-“I would choose a Business major time and time again, because it really sets you up for success across an array of careers,” says Alyssa Jeffers, digital marketing coordinator for LRG Marketing Communications .
+“I would choose a Business major time and time again, because it really sets you up for success across an array of careers,” says Alyssa Jeffers, digital marketing coordinator for LRG Marketing Communications.
 “Many majors have the potential to start their own practices or firms, but without a strong knowledge on the inner workings of a business, the success rate is lower.”

 The skills you’ll develop earning a Business degree

-Even beyond specific classes, the goal of a Business education is to send students away with a skill set they can use to thrive professionally.
 Fortunately, these skills are useful in many aspects of life.
 Students who learn them well will have a strong basis to excel in the world of business—and beyond.

-“The most important thing I learned was about how to sell an idea,” says Kimberly Faith, author of Breakthru Branding .
+“The most important thing I learned was about how to sell an idea,” says Kimberly Faith, author of Breakthru Branding.
 “Even in this space of executive coaching, I still use the influencing skills I learned as a Business major.”
 Faith initially learned persuasive techniques under the umbrella of marketing, but quickly realized how useful they were in other areas.
 “Everything in life is about convincing someone of something.”

 “The most valuable skill I obtained from my Business classes was critical thinking,” Hensel says.
 “When working in the business world, one is constantly faced with challenges, obstacles and opportunities.
 Failure to properly use critical-thinking skills can lead to disaster in the business world.”
 Hensel says the projects, readings and case studies required in his Business classes were essential in developing critical-thinking abilities.